 Saranya offered the following scenario: “Let’s say I need to add a digital banner on the company website publicizing a particular event.
 If that’s your stream of work, then you want to be able to go into that stream of work, stay within that stream of work while you finish before being distracted or pulled out.
 You should be able to look at the asset to be approved, make comments, tag someone else, or send a message to someone.
 You should be able to complete all the approvals you need.
 If need be, you should be able to move all relevant dates without having to go to five different tools.
 Let’s say I have to go to my messaging app to message someone to ask them to do something.
 The moment you go there there’s going to be a hundred more messages waiting for you – then you get distracted”.
 Saranya continued with more complex project management examples, such as GDPR compliance, that cut across the enterprise and might take years to complete.

 When employees are able to easily pull all related information into an existing work stream and not have to jump around to a variety of applications, this leads to significant productivity increases.
 When aggregated across the entire enterprise, this business outcome, which Saranya refers to as Contextual Collaboration, is Wrike’s differentiation.
-Moreover, having this type of productivity advantage would be considered mandatory by companies that need to scale or pivot rapidly to respond to market pressures – essentially, they need to move fast.
+Moreover, having this type of productivity advantage would be considered mandatory by demand generation companies that need to scale or pivot rapidly to respond to market pressures – essentially, they need to move fast.
 Wrike addresses that need to collaborate and act quickly.
 Saranya sums up the resulting competitive advantage as “moving at the speed of digital”.

 - Digital transformation pressures are accelerating, in part due to the pandemic, creating new growth for workplace collaboration solutions.